quotient-im/Quaternion/README.md

     or otherwise demands attention in an environment-specific way).
 - `timeline_layout` - this allows to choose the timeline layout.
-If this is set to "xchat", Quaternion will show the author to the left of each message, in a xchat/hexchat style (this was also the only available layout on Quaternion before 0.0.9.2).
+If this is set to "xchat", Quaternion will show the author to the left of each message, in an xchat/hexchat style.
 Any other value will select the "default" layout, with author labels above blocks of messages.
 - `use_shuttle_dial` - Quaternion will use a shuttle dial instead of a classic scrollbar for the timeline's vertical scrolling control.
 To start